 Response text matters more than the score.
 The most actionable finding from an AI visibility audit is often that the LLM is describing your product inaccurately.
 I've seen tools get recommendations with two-year-old pricing, deprecated SDK mentions, and wrong framework compatibility.
 If a report gives you the response text, read it.
 If it gives you only a score or limited preview, the score might be hiding the fact that when ChatGPT mentions your database tool, it describes it as "not yet production-ready", a description that was accurate in 2023 but hasn't been true since.

 Competitor framing only helps when the query set is right.
 Several tools now include competitor comparisons.
-That is useful, but only if the competitors are measured against the same prompts that matter to your category.
+That's useful, but only if the competitors are measured against the same prompts that matter to your category.
 If you're an observability tool and Sentry is appearing in 80% of relevant recommendations while you're appearing in 20%, your "AI visibility score" means something different depending on whether those prompts are broad monitoring queries or specific SDK/framework use cases.

 The query templates may not match developer discovery.
 Many prompt sets appear to reflect a marketing-team mental model: "does our brand appear when people ask about our category?"
 That maps poorly to developer discovery, where the queries are technical, stack-specific, and often phrased as problems rather than category searches.

 For the underlying mechanics of why this matters for generative engine optimization specifically, see that post.
-For how other teams are building systematic tracking, AI Search Visibility Tools covers that ground.

 What to look for if you actually want to fix your visibility